ohmjs/ohm/doc/syntax-reference.md

 This document describes the syntax of the _Ohm language_, which is a variant of parsing expression grammars (PEGs).
 If you have experience with PEGs, the Ohm syntax will mostly look familiar, but there are a few important differences to note:

 - When naming rules, **case matters**: whitespace is implicitly skipped inside a rule application if the rule name begins with an uppercase letter.
 For further information, see [Syntactic vs. Lexical Rules](#syntactic-lexical).
 - Grammars are purely about recognition: they do not contain semantic actions (those are defined separately) or bindings.
-The separation of semantic actions is one of the defining features of Ohm -- we believe that it improves modularity and makes both grammars and semantics easier to understand.
+The separation of semantic actions is one of the defining features of Ohm — we believe that it improves modularity and makes both grammars and semantics easier to understand.
-- Alternation expressions support _case names_, which are used in [inline rule declarations](#inline-rules).
+- Alternation expressions support _case names_, which are used in [inline rule declarations](#inline-rule-declarations).
 This makes semantic actions for alternation expressions simpler and less error-prone.
 - Ohm does not (yet) support semantic predicates.

 Ohm is closely related to [OMeta](http://tinlizzie.org/ometa/), another PEG-based language for parsing and pattern matching.
 Like OMeta, Ohm supports a few features not supported by many PEG parsing frameworks:

 - [Rule applications](#rule-application) can accept parameters.
 This makes it possible to write higher-order rules, such as the built-in `ListOf` rule.
-- Grammars can be extended in an object-oriented way -- see [Defining, Extending, and Overriding Rules](#defining-extending-and-overriding-rules).
+- Grammars can be extended in an object-oriented way — see [Defining, Extending, and Overriding Rules](#defining-extending-and-overriding-rules).

 ## Terminology